 And this is where mirrorless cameras come in.
-Ever since the arrival of the Canon 5D Mark II and its game changing video capture abilities, the days of the camera mirror have been numbered.
+Ever since the arrival of the Canon 5D Mark II and its game changing video, the days of the camera mirror have been numbered.
 What the 5D Mark II told us was that, way back in 2008, it was possible to live preview and record in 1080p from a digital sensor.

 With the mirror locked in the up position, the Canon 5D Mark II was able to send a signal direct to both the main screen and the processor, and get an accurate representation of what the sensor was doing.
 For the first time you were able to see exactly what the sensor was seeing and exactly what the sensor was recording, with no requirement for any mirrors or prism box.
 And so, in one giant leap forward for DSLRs, the DSLR was dead.